Center-for-Health-Data-Science/pdbcraft/README.md

 ## Installation

+Here, we provide a quick way to install the current version of **pdbcraft**.

+A more complete installation guide will follow and will be hosted on ReadTheDocs as part of **pdbcraft**'s documentation.

 To install **pdbcraft**:

-* Download it as a zipped file by clicking on [this link](https://github.com/Center-for-Health-Data-Science/pdbcraft/archive/refs/heads/main.zip).
+* Download it as a zipped file from [GitHub](https://github.com/Center-for-Health-Data-Science/pdbcraft).

+* Rename it `pdbcraft`.

 * Unzip it in your preferred location.